 And she always maintains a savings cushion.
 "When I was making $12 to $14 an hour, I wasn't able to save $100 or more a month, but I could do $25," Turner says.

 Without creating a spending plan, Turner would never have been able to allocate money into a savings account on a monthly basis.

 By keeping a budget, Turner knew how much she could spend per day as opposed to per week or month which helped her stay out of debt and accumulate a savings fund.

 Get to calculating

-While the cost of living varies depending on your location, with the numbers being higher in areas like New York City, San Francisco, and Chicago, the Basic Needs Budget Calculator is a useful tool to help you get a sense of the minimum amount of money you would need to afford to live in various cities.
+While the cost of living varies depending on your location, the Basic Needs Budget Calculator is a useful tool to help you get a sense of the minimum amount of money you would need to afford to live in various cities.